YuChenTee/Minesweeper-Game/README.md

 # TimeBOMB Sweep

-Welcome to TimeBOMB Sweep!
+Welcome to _TimeBOMB Sweep_!
 This strategy game challenges you to clear a rectangular board filled with hidden mines.
 Your objective is to uncover cells without detonating any mines.
 Each cell reveals a number indicating how many mines are adjacent to it.
 If you suspect a cell contains a mine, you can flag it to avoid accidental clicks.
 The game incorporates elements of logic and strategy, enhanced with superpowers to help you tackle challenging situations.
+TimeBOMB Sweep is developed using ScalaFX and Scene Builder, providing a modern and user-friendly interface.
+This game is a modified version of the classic Minesweeper, with added features and enhancements to make the gameplay more engaging and strategic.

 # Features